X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 JSR $8080    Absolute       $20   3     6     -------
 ```

-Stores the address of the Program Counter to the stack.<br/>
+Stores the address of the Program Counter to the stack.
-Jump to specified memory location and begin execution from this point.<br/>
+Jump to specified memory location and begin execution from this point.

 This is used to run subroutines in user programs, as well as running KERNAL
 routines.
 RTS is used at the end of the routine to return to the instruction